Meet the Team

 Free’s current work pulls inspiration from his childhood experience of moving to America as a refugee and experiencing this country as an outsider.
 He loves that he belongs to multiple cultures because it helps him weave together distant narratives and create a final product that feels both foreign and familiar.
 His goal is for people to experience his work as dissonant dreamscapes that connect subconscious and conscious realities.

-Holly is the Manager of Education and Outreach at the University of Rhode Island’s Inner Space Center (ISC) located at the Graduate School of Oceanography in Narragansett.
-Her work at the ISC involves the development, coordination, and promotion of interactive ocean science websites and public outreach and science communication initiatives, including ocean science exploration camps, interpretive programs, professional development programming, and live, interactive ocean science broadcasts—in 2019 she hosted ship-based interactions from the Arctic AND the Antarctic!
+Holly is a Marine Research Associate IV at the University of Rhode Island’s Graduate School of Oceanography (URI-GSO).
+Her work involves the development, coordination, and promotion of interactive ocean science websites, public outreach and science communication programs, and ocean science community events and workshops.
+She works on projects and with partners in ocean observing, ocean exploration, underwater acoustics, and more.
+In 2019 she even got the chance to host ship-based, live interactions from the Arctic AND the Antarctic!

 Lisa is an architect, artist, and environmental activist.
 She grew up in Mexico among a community of socially and politically active artists.
 A graduate of Columbia University and University of Pennsylvania, she has practiced as an architect and taught at Rhode Island School of Design (RISD).